 Levit keeps the focus on the melody lines (initially in the bass, later in the descant) and on the legato quaver motifs.
 Also here, the fugue is not an academic exercise, but a lively (occasionally chattering) discussion between the voices—very good!

 Very accentuated in the double punctuations, but not clipped: the demisemiquavers feel more (almost) like arpeggiated keyboard touch.
 The fugue is clear, transparent, but remains harmonious, organic.

 7. Prelude & Fugue in A major

-An “impossible” piece, in that the long notes in the bass can hardly be heard at their full length of over two (12/8) bars—luckily not a reason to play faster than the moderate tempo given by the score.
+An “impossible” piece, in that the long notes in the bass can hardly be heard at their full length of over two (12/8) bars.
+The pianist luckily did not take it as a reason to play faster than the moderate tempo given by the score.
 The fugue is beautiful, ethereal, mellow, heavenly-transcendental, once more with a harmonious build-up: to me, one of the highlights in the entire cycle!

-A humorous, both joking and moody prelude—followed by a very atmospheric fugue: initially, this felt like a lonely caller in the desert who is getting company from other voices.
+A humorous, both joking and moody prelude.
+It is followed by a very atmospheric fugue: initially, this felt like a lonely caller in the desert who is getting company from other voices.
 But the character is predominantly forlorn, somewhat sad, but with excellent, continuous build-ups.
 The piece is very long, but Levit manages to keep the tension, even after the final ritardando, when he lets the soft sound fade away for a long time.

 9. Prelude & Fugue in E major